omni/tokenbridge/CONFIGURATION.md

 ORACLE_SHUTDOWN_CONTRACT_METHOD | Method signature to be used in the side chain to identify the current shutdown status.
 Method should return boolean.
 Default value is `isShutdown()`. | `function signature`
 ORACLE_FOREIGN_RPC_BLOCK_POLLING_LIMIT | Max length for the block range used in `eth_getLogs` requests for polling contract events for the Foreign chain.
 Infinite, if not provided. | `integer`
 ORACLE_HOME_RPC_BLOCK_POLLING_LIMIT | Max length for the block range used in `eth_getLogs` requests for polling contract events for the Home chain.
 Infinite, if not provided. | `integer`
+ORACLE_JSONRPC_ERROR_CODES | Override default JSON rpc error codes that can trigger RPC fallback or retry.
+Default is `-32603,-32002,-32005`.
+Should be a comma-separated list of negative integers. | `string`

 ## Monitor configuration